Logarithmic double ramification cycles: Introduction

 where $E(\ul C,\ul C^c)$ is the number of intersection points of $\ul C$ with the complementary subcurve $\ul C^c\subset C$ and is the sum of the values of $\theta$ over all irreducible components $D \subset \ul C$.\footnote{The stability condition $\theta$ extends to quasi-stable curves by assigning weight $0$ to all unstable components.} In other words, an admissible line bundle $\mathcal{L}$ is $\theta$-semistable if the degree of $\mathcal{L}$ restricted to each subcurve $\ul C \subset C$ is close enough to the assigned value $\theta(\ul C)$.

 The connection with the above discussion about compactifications of the Jacobian can be seen as follows.
-A non-trivial twist by $\mathcal{O}(\mathcal{T})$ in families changes the degree on $\ul C$ by at least $E(\ul C,\ul C^c)$ for some subcurve $\ul C\subset C$.
+A nontrivial twist by $\mathcal{O}(\mathcal{T})$ in families changes the degree on $\ul C$ by at least $E(\ul C,\ul C^c)$ for some subcurve $\ul C\subset C$.
 Thus, there can be at most one representative of the equivalence class of a line bundle which is $\theta$-stable.
 A stability condition $\theta$ is {\em nondegenerate} if every $\theta$-semistable line bundle on every quasi-stable curve $C$ is stable.

 Let $\theta$ be a nondegenerate stability condition of type $(g,n)$.
-By a result of \cite{Kass2017The-stability-s}, there exists a moduli stack $\mathcal{P}^{\theta}_{g,n}$ of $\theta$-stable admissible line bundles on quasi-stable curves, satisfying the following properties: \begin{enumerate} \item [(i)] The stack $\mathcal{P}^{\theta}_{g,n}$ is proper, nonsingular, and of dimension $4g-3+n$. \item [(ii)] There is natural morphism $\mu:\mathcal{P}^{\theta}_{g,n}\rightarrow \oM_{g,n}$. \item[(iii)] The stack $\mathcal{P}^{\theta}_{g,n}$ carries a universal quasi-stable curve with an universal admissible line bundle.{\footnote{The condition $n\geq 1$ is used for the existence of the universal line bundle.}} \end{enumerate} In general, neither the trivial stability condition $\theta^{\mathrm{tr}}$ nor the canonical stability condition $\theta^K$ is nondegenerate.
+By a result of \cite{Kass2017The-stability-s} (see also \cite{Melo2019Universal} for an earlier, alternative perspective), there exists a moduli stack $\mathcal{P}^{\theta}_{g,n}$ of $\theta$-stable admissible line bundles on quasi-stable curves, satisfying the following properties: \begin{enumerate} \item [(i)] The stack $\mathcal{P}^{\theta}_{g,n}$ is proper, nonsingular, and of dimension $4g-3+n$. \item [(ii)] There is natural morphism $\mu:\mathcal{P}^{\theta}_{g,n}\rightarrow \oM_{g,n}$. \item[(iii)] The stack $\mathcal{P}^{\theta}_{g,n}$ carries a universal quasi-stable curve with a universal admissible line bundle.{\footnote{The condition $n\geq 1$ is used for the existence of the universal line bundle.}} \end{enumerate} In general, neither the trivial stability condition $\theta^{\mathrm{tr}}$ nor the canonical stability condition $\theta^K$ is nondegenerate.
 However, in case $n \ge 1$, explicit perturbations can be easily constructed in both cases and seen to be nondegenerate (as explained in \cite{Kass2017The-stability-s} and reviewed in Section \ref{sec:stability_conditions}).

-A stabilility condition $\theta$ of degree 0 is {\em small} if line bundles of multidegree $0$ are $\theta$-stable.
+A stability condition $\theta$ of degree 0 is {\em small} if line bundles of multidegree $0$ on the universal curve $\mathcal{C}_{g,n}$ are $\theta$-stable.
 Nondegenerate perturbations of $\theta^{\mathsf{tr}}$ sufficiently close to $\theta^{\mathsf{tr}}$ are small.
 For our formula for the logarithmic double ramification cycle, we will require $\theta$ to be a small nondegenerate stability condition of degree 0.